-Elk population once thrived in the High Country, with the animals’ lending their name to numerous towns and landmarks, such as Banner Elk, Elk Park and Elk River Falls.
-Their numbers were decimated by over-hunting and loss of habitat in the 18th and 19th centuries, and they were eventually eradicated entirely from the region.
+Elk populations once thrived in the High Country of North Carolina, with the animals lending their name to numerous towns and landmarks in the area, such as Banner Elk, Elk Park and Elk River Falls.